-IN THIS SECTION WE LOOK AT THE OPPORTUNITIES TO DEVELOP A NEW AND ENGAGING CURRICULUM AND THE CHALLENCGES IT COULD FACE WHEN STUDENTS ARE WORKING REMOTELY.

-1. GREATER CHOICE AND DIVERSITY

-Some students and parents have been managing their school work while trying new and interesting areas - whether that be Eton X courses in communication and critical thinking, FutureLearn Schools tasters of higher education or cloud computing courses offered by Amazon Web Services and others.
+IN THIS SECTION WE LOOK AT THE OPPORTUNITIES TO DEVELOP A NEW AND ENGAGING CURRICULUM AND THE CHALLENGES IT COULD FACE WHEN STUDENTS ARE WORKING REMOTELY.
+1. GREATER CHOICE AND DIVERSITY Some students and parents have been managing their school work while trying new and interesting areas - whether that be Eton X courses in communication and critical thinking, FutureLearn Schools' tasters of higher education or cloud computing courses offered by Amazon Web Services and others.
 The latest virtual learning environments allow greater integration of ideas from around the world.
 Will this challenge what has been considered a restricted curriculum especially around the years that contain assessments and external exams?

-2. SOME TOPICS FOR HOME AND OTHER TOPICS FOR SCHOOL

-In this article, Zoe Enser argues coherently that some ideas will be more difficult to explain and explore remotely, while others may lend themselves to extended home-based project work.
+2. SOME TOPICS FOR HOME AND OTHER TOPICS FOR SCHOOL Some ideas will be more difficult to explain and explore remotely, while others may lend themselves to extended home-based project work.
 That means that schools might have to plan in much more detail or perhaps collaborate with others to share the burden, creating new roles for teachers who are skilled in these areas.
 Whether this leads to the start of a part-time school movement is another question!

-3. REMOTE ASSESSMENT TO SAVE CLASSROOM TIME

-Following on from the previous point, classroom time may be too valuable for lengthy assessments.
+3. REMOTE ASSESSMENT TO SAVE CLASSROOM TIME Following on from the previous point, classroom time may be too valuable for lengthy assessments.
 However, many teachers have found while working remotely that low stakes digital tests

 (Microsoft Forms quizzes, Kahoot!
 Sessions) can be as useful and provide more immediate data than a written test.
 While it might seem that this lends itself more to subjects such as Maths, the work of No More Marking and others on comparative judgement techniques mean that there is growing potential for similar time savings in longer written work.

-4. FOCUSED AND SLIMMED-DOWN NATIONAL CURRICULUMS

-Over recent years there has been a clear trend in adding more content at all stages of learning in many countries, including England.
-Covering all this material was a challenge without the demands of remote working and many are concerned that 2021 exams will be difficult to conduct fairly, due to lack of teaching time (this article suggests they might be 'open book' while others have suggested GCSEs should be abolished).
+4. FOCUSED AND SLIMMED-DOWN NATIONAL CURRICULUMS Over recent years there has been a clear trend in adding more content at all stages of learning in many countries, including England.
+Covering all this material is a challenge and many are concerned that in times of uncertainty exams are difficult to conduct fairly, due to lack of teaching time with some suggesting GCSEs should be abolished.
 Will the next iteration of National Curriculums, GCSEs and A-levels focus on less content with more opportunity to practice?
 5. A DIFFERENT APPROACH TO INSPECTION?

 The last OFSTED framework had a strong focus on curriculum, welcomed by many schools and teachers.
 The '3Is' - intent, implementation and impact - have been the bedrock of many schools' responses and inspectors have pioneered 'deep dives' into subjects on inspection visits.
-It has already been suggested that inspections should be postponed until 2021 and this might be needed to prepare inspectors to focus on the areas above, exploring how schools ensure and validate learning in a new remote environment.
 Inspectors may for example need to sample online learning and get the views of remote learners.
 A library of video lessons could be a great asset for schools in this situation.

+EXTRA

+A RESOURCE

+THE SCHOOL OF THE FUTURE GUIDE

+The School of the Future Guide is aimed at helping school leaders and teachers make informed choices when designing the learning environments of the future using existing and upcoming technologies, as they seek to prepare children for the rest of the 21st century - the result is a more efficient and competitive school.